Flu Treatment in Massachusetts, Connecticut, and Westchester, NY

 “It can’t be overstated: Early medical evaluation is critical.
 If you suspect you have the flu, walk in to any PhysicianOne Urgent Care, any day of the week or weekend,” says Dr. Kenkare.

 FAQ: “Where should I go for flu treatment?”

 PhysicianOne Urgent Care, an Affiliate of Yale New Haven Health has hours that extend beyond the normal primary care provider hours and has, on average, significantly shorter wait times than the emergency room, allowing patients to be seen – and begin flu treatment, if appropriate – sooner.
 Walk in to any PhysicianOne Urgent Care, seven-days per week, for flu treatment.

 FAQ: “What does it cost to treat the flu?”

-Depending on your healthcare coverage and how quickly you are diagnosed with flu, the cost to treat and recover from the virus can add up very quickly.
+Depending on your healthcare coverage and how quickly you are diagnosed with flu, the cost for flu treatment and to recover from the virus can add up very quickly.
 Missing just a few days of work for most people is not an option, and can have serious financial implications.
-The good news is, PhysicianOne Urgent Care has no-cost* flu shots available throughout flu season.
-A flu shot can prevent the flu in most cases, and if you do still fall ill from flu after receiving the vaccine, the severity of the virus and symptoms are lessened.
+The good news is, PhysicianOne Urgent Care has flu shots available at no-cost with most insurances.
+A flu shot can help prevent the flu, and if you do fall ill from flu after receiving the vaccine, the severity of the virus and symptoms are lessened.
 The Centers for Disease Control and Prevention (CDC) estimates the following costs and time away from work, school and life in general as a result of the flu: